 For example, one study found that maximalist shoes were more likely to cause a stiffer leg than traditional running shoes, perhaps indicating why cushioned shoes do not eliminate impact-related injuries.

-Finally, there is an increased chance for a twisted ankle because the foam that keeps your foot nice and safe in the shoe is likely to deform, especially over things like rocks, since it’s so soft.
+Finally, there is an increased chance for a twisted ankle because the foam that keeps your foot nice and safe in the shoe is more likely to deform, especially over things like rocks, since it’s so soft.

 What are the Best Uses for Maximalist Shoes?

 While you can wear maximalist shoes all the time as trainers and racing shoes, they might be better served as specialized shoes.
-For example, they are great for recovery runs because they will make everything more comfortable.
+For example, they are great for recovery runs because they make everything more comfortable.

 However, I also know that I lean toward a neutral/minimalist shoe because I don’t like all that extra stuff (and I haven’t dealt with injuries).
 But I can see where maximalist shoes could be useful to me and definitely to others depending on their needs.

-For example, I can admit that running with maximalist shoes for a recovery run sounds like heaven: I’d rather run walking on pillows than super flat shoes!
+I’ll readily admit that running with maximalist shoes for a recovery run sounds like heaven: I’d rather run walking on pillows than super flat shoes!